deepmodeling/dpdispatcher/README.md

 ## References

-DPDispatcher is derivated from the [DP-GEN](https://github.com/deepmodeling/dpgen) package.
+DPDispatcher is derived from the [DP-GEN](https://github.com/deepmodeling/dpgen) package.
 To mention DPDispatcher in a scholarly publication, please read Section 3.3 in the [DP-GEN paper](https://doi.org/10.1016/j.cpc.2020.107206).